elevenlabs/elevenlabs-python/README.md

 - **Loop Management**: Prevent "Task got Future attached to a different event loop" errors
 - **Performance**: Better control over async task scheduling and execution

+**Important:** When using a custom loop, you're responsible for its lifecycle Don't close the loop while ClientTools are still using it.

 ### Tool Registration

 Register custom tools that the AI agent can call during conversations: